 Years after her aunt was murdered in her home, a young woman moves back into the house with her new husband.
 However, he has a secret that he will do anything to protect, even if it means driving his wife insane.

 Columbia Pictures initially bought the property as a vehicle for its contract player Irene Dunne, as the prospect of reteaming her with Charles Boyer was tempting.
 However, the studio sold the rights to MGM, which wanted to star Hedy Lamarr.
-Eventually Ingrid Bergman played the Paula role.
+Eventually, Ingrid Bergman played the role of Paula Alquist.
 See more »

 Was this review helpful to you?